degaart/scalable-font2/README.md

 ------------

-The simple renderer calls no functions at all and therefore has no dependencies whatsoever (not even libc or compiler built-ins).
+The simple renderer calls no functions at all and therefore has no dependencies whatsoever (not even libc nor compiler built-ins).
 Absolutely nothing save for it's two global variables.

 As for the normal renderer all dependencies are provided as built-ins by gcc or by libc:
  - `realloc()` and `free()` from libc (stdlib.h)
  - `memcmp()` and `memset()` from libc (string.h)

-The scalable font converter is built on the freetype2 library to read vector font files.
+The scalable font converter is built on the **freetype2** library to read vector font files.
 The bitmap font converter has no dependencies.
-Libsfn can be built optionally with zlib to write gzip deflate compressed files on-the-fly (read is supported without zlib).
-Pixel map fonts might take advantage of libimagequant if installed (converter works without, but poorer quality).
-For vectorization, potrace library is needed.
+Libsfn can be built optionally with **zlib** to write gzip deflate compressed files on-the-fly (read is supported without zlib).
+Pixel map fonts might take advantage of **libimagequant** if installed (converter works without, but poorer quality).
+For vectorization, **potrace** library is needed.

 The editor uses SDL2 with an X11 fallback.